 Note: If as a result of the brain injury, you’re unable to complete a DSS application without assistance or maintain benefits without assistance, contact the ADA Coordinator Astread Ferron-Poole via email Astread.Ferron-Poole@ct.gov or by calling 860.424.5040.
 Additional Contact Person: Terri-Lynn Johnston via email firstname.lastname@example.org or 860.424.5501.
 You can request an accommodation to ensure you are able to access services.

 The Acquired Brain Injury (ABI) Waiver Program is a Medicaid-based program administered by DSS.
 It offers home and community-based services to eligible individuals with a brain injury.
 Certain income/asset requirements apply.
-To apply to the program, an individual with a brain injury and/or his or her conservator must first contact DSS at 1.800-445-5394 (Press 1-English; Press 2 -Spanish, Next Option 5-ABI Waiver).
+To apply to the program, an individual with a brain injury and/or his or her conservator must first contact DSS at 1-800-445-5394 (Press 1-English; Press 2 -Spanish, Next Option 5-ABI Waiver).
 Or to start the formal application process simply click on the ABI Waiver Program link and download and fill out the ABI Waiver Request Form.
 Send the completed form to DSS, 55 Farmington Avenue, Hartford, CT, 06105.
-Applicants must be between the ages of 18-64, have an acquired brain injury, want to live in the community and meet Medicaid eligibility criteria.
-If these initial criteria are met there will be further assessment involving a home visit.
-If someone is deemed eligible for the ABI Waiver they will be added to the waitlist.
-A team will be formed to develop and create an ABI Waiver Service Plan with the individual.
-Current wait list is about 2 years.
+Attention: Community Options Unit-9th floor.
+Applicants must be between the ages of 18-64, have an acquired brain injury, be at risk for institutionalization without services, want to live in the community and meet Medicaid eligibility criteria.
+If someone is deemed eligible for the ABI Waiver they will be added to the wait list based upon the date of initial application.
+DSS will notify the applicant in writing when it is expected that an opening will be available within 90 days.
+A Care Manager will meet with the indiviudal, to complete an assessment and to develop a proposed service plan.
+A person-centered team shall then be developed.
+Current wait list is over 2 years.

 The Personal Care Assistance (PCA) Medicaid Waiver Program is a home and community-based services waiver that provides for personal care assistance services under Medicaid.
 Income eligibility applies.